CPL

 Full-screen editor

 The full-screen editor is accessed by pressing F1 or Esc ` or by the edit command in interactive cpl, as cpl edit in the shell, or also as edit in the shell if no other edit command takes precedence.
-Most used editing keys: - Left (Esc h), right arrow (Esc l): previous, next char - Home (Esc ^), End (Esc $): beginning, end of line or of selection - Ctrl-Home (Ctrl-^), Ctrl-End (Ctrl-$, Esc A): beginning, end of file - Backspace: erase left; Delete (Esc d): erase at cursor - Shift-Delete (Esc D): erase line - Up arrow (Esc j), down arrow (Esc k): previous, next line. - PgUp (Esc p), PgDn (Esc n): move to prev or next paragraph of the same or lesser indentation. - Esc f (Ctrl-f, Esc /), Esc F (Esc ?): Find forwards, respectively backwards. - Tab: autocomplete keyword or identifier.
-Successive tabs move forward along the list of available completions; Shift-Tab moves backwards. - Enter: Enter new line, and trigger possible autocompletion of CPL syntax - Esc =: Autoindent current line or selection (Indent and complete) - F1, Esc `: switch in and out of command-line mode. - Esc u, Esc U: Undo, respectively redo, the last modification.
+Most used editing keys: - Left (Esc h), right arrow (Esc l): previous, next char - Home (Esc ^), End (Esc $): beginning, end of line or of selection - Ctrl-Home (Ctrl-^), Ctrl-End (Ctrl-$, Esc A): beginning, end of file - Backspace: erase left; Delete (Esc d): erase at cursor - Shift-Delete (Esc D): erase line - Up arrow (Esc j), down arrow (Esc k): previous, next line. - PgUp (Esc p), PgDn (Esc n): move to prev or next paragraph of the same or lesser indentation. - Esc f (Ctrl-f, Esc /), Esc F (Esc ?): Find forwards, respectively backwards. - Tab: autocomplete keyword or identifier or filename.
+Successive tabs move forward along the list of available completions; Shift-Tab moves backwards.
+Shift-Tab without a prior Tab displays a list of all available completions. - Enter: Enter new line, and trigger possible autocompletion of CPL syntax - Esc =: Autoindent current line or selection (Indent and complete) - F1, Esc `: switch in and out of command-line mode. - Esc u, Esc U: Undo, respectively redo, the last modification.
 (Undo) - Esc \, Ctrl-\: add next (special or control) character verbatim.
 Selection is achieved by Shift-arrow keys (Select), or by moving the mouse with its left button pressed.
 The center mouse button copies the current selection if the mouse is moved to a new position, or deletes it if the mouse sits on it.
 The right mouse button moves (cuts and pastes) the current selection.
 Clicking the mouse on the bottom left corner, or pressing Esc followed by any unassigned key (say, Esc Space), opens up a menu of editor commands.
 Clicking the mouse on the bottom right corner opens context-sensitive help (through the info program), about the word where the cursor is, or this info page if the cursor is outside any word.
 Clicking the right mouse button does the same at the position where the mouse is clicked.
 The full-screen editor can work on multiple screens, in addition to the line-edited console.
 Simultaneously open buffers are rotated into view by clicking the mouse menu, which shows them as tabs, or by pressing Esc <digit>.
 Esc 0 or Esc ` or F1 brings up the console.
 Pressing the console key again toggles back to the previous screen.
-A file is opened in a new screen with the edit iteractive cpl command (also available in the menu, or as Esc e, or as the edit symbolic link from a unix shell), and closed with the close menu command (aka Esc c or Ctrl-c or Esc q or Ctrl-q).
-Capitalized Edit, or Esc E, or right-clicking the edit menu button, opens the file to be edited in a separate terminal window.
-The optional +<linenumber> parameter at the end of the edit or Edit commands opens the file at the given line number.
-The bottom status line contains the name of the currently displayed file and the current line number.
-A star trailing the file name denotes whether the in-memory buffer has been modified since last saved (and warns that changes would be lost if not saved again).
-Closing an unsaved file elicits a prompt asking for confirmation before exit. load and save (Esc a and Esc s) respectively load (insert) a file at the current cursor position and save the current in-memory buffer to a file, with the original file name as a default.
-Ctrl-s immediately saves the in-memory buffer to the original file name.
-In case some text was just selected, Esc s instead opens a save selection as prompt which saves the current selection to a file. run (Esc r or Esc R or Ctrl-r or F2) runs the current screen in the most sensible of several possible modes, after saving all unsaved screens so that possibly USEd files are up to date.
+Loading and saving files in the current or in a new screen is described in Load and save. run (Esc r or Esc R or Ctrl-r or F2) runs the current screen in the most sensible of several possible modes, after saving all unsaved screens so that possibly USEd files are up to date.
 If the current screen is the interactive console, run repeats the whole session from its beginning; if it is the full-screen editor, depending on the edited file's suffix, it either runs the current .cpl program (in compiled mode for lower-case r or clicking with the left button, and in interpreted mode for upper case R or clicking with the right button), or it compiles the current .tex file using pdflatex, or it runs the current .gnu file under gnuplot.
 If a console command was run previously in the same session, however, run's behaviour changes: the file suffix is disregarded and the last console command is run instead.
 This allows one to define a custom compilation command, for whatever file type is being edited, by entering it once in the console, and to repeat it at will when run is pressed afterwards. options (Esc o) opens a menu of editor options.
 Most prompts and menus can be aborted by pressing Esc again.

 Page: (editor)Select, Next: Indent and complete, Prev: full-screen, Up: full-screen Index